Myndex/TuttleAndButtle/README.md

 > _These are early drafts of guidelines included to serve as initial examples.
 They are used to illustrate what WCAG 3.0 could look like and to test the process of writing content.
 These guideline drafts should not be considered as final content of WCAG 3.0.
 They are included to show how the structure would work._

-Logical fallacies: begging the question, false dilemma
+Logical fallacies: begging the question, false dilemma, Equivocation (Doublespeak), post hoc ergo propter hoc

 They are included as guidelines to test and evaluate the process of creating the guideline, process of using, testing the guideline function as part of the public beta test, etc.